 The Chief Executive's salary is set to ensure that it is competitive when compared to roles of similar size and complexity elsewhere and with regard to the challenges, additional hours and working arrangements required to achieve the requirements of the role.
 The salary is on a single fixed salary point.
+Nationally negotiated cost of living awards are applied.

 The Chief Executive is entitled to receive a fee as set by the Ministry of Justice for acting as the local returning officer for elections.
-(Link to actual earnings and earnings forecast for 2012/13)
+(Link to actual earnings and earnings forecast for 2015/16)